 Why People Litter

-Keep America Beautiful has determined that people litter for a variety of reasons.
+Keep America Beautiful (KAB) has determined that people litter for a variety of reasons.
 They feel no sense of ownership, even though areas such as parks and beaches are public property.
 They believe someone else-a park maintenance or highway worker- will pick up after them.
 People also litter in places where litter has already accumulated.
+One of KAB goals is to end littering.

 Who Is Littering?

 There is no such thing as a single “littering type”.
 People of all ages and social backgrounds have been observed littering, … men and women, children, mature adults and all ages in between are equally likely to litter.
-Today’s litterer can no longer be described as a pick-up truck driving young man — today’s litterer may be you.Where do people litter?
+Today’s litterer may be you.Where do people litter?
 Research has identified locations where litter accumulates.
 The locations fall into these categories: special event venues, roadways and highways, high traffic and everyday locations and transition points.

 What Can YOU Do?